 Similar to the evaluation of suspended exploratory well costs, costs for unproved leasehold, for which reserves have not been proven, must also be evaluated for continued capitalization or impairment.
 At the end of each quarter, unproved leasehold costs are assessed for impairment by considering future drilling plans, drilling activity results, commodity price outlooks, planned future sales or expiration of all or a portion of such projects.
-At December 31, 2023, the Company had approximately \$100.2 million of unproved leasehold.
-Of the remaining unproved leasehold costs at December 31, 2023, approximately \$2.3 million is scheduled to expire in 2024.
-The Company expects to renew or extend these leases in 2024.
+At December 31, 2024, the Company had approximately \$101.0 million of unproved leasehold.
+Of the remaining unproved leasehold costs at December 31, 2024, approximately \$2.2 million is scheduled to expire in 2025.
+The Company expects to renew or extend these leases in 2025.
 If our drilling is not successful, this leasehold could become partially or entirely impaired.

 Once a well is drilled, capitalized well costs for drilling and completion activities must be evaluated at least yearly or whenever facts and circumstances indicate a decline in the recoverability of their carrying value may have occurred.
 At the end of each year, the undiscounted future cash flows are compared to the carrying value on a field basis to evaluate if the carrying value is recoverable.
 If the carrying value is not recoverable, the Company will compare the carrying value of the asset to its fair value and recognize any impairment loss in the period.
 Significant inputs and judgements are used in determining the fair value of the assets.
 The Company utilizes a discounted cash flow model in order to estimate fair value by modeling the present value of future cash flows, net of estimated operating and development costs using estimates of reserves, future commodity pricing, future production estimates, anticipated capital expenditures, and various discount rates commensurate with the risk and current market conditions associated with the expected cash flow projected.
-During the year ended December 31, 2023, the Company recognized a proved property impairment of \$9.8 million relating to certain properties in Texas outside of the Company's acreage in the Champions Field.
-The Company recognized an impairment loss on proved properties of \$7.3 million for the year ended December 31, 2022, which related to a decrease in fair value of its historical properties in New Mexico.
+During the year ended December 31, 2024, the Company recognized a proved property impairment of \$11.3 million relating to certain properties in Texas outside of the Company's acreage in the Champions field and certain historical properties in New Mexico outside of the Company's acreage in the Red Lake field.
+The Company recognized an impairment loss on proved properties of \$9.8 million for the year ended December 31, 2023, relating to certain properties in Texas outside of the Company's acreage in the Champions field.